jeffboody/spp-mirror/readme.md

 Connect the Blink circuit to Bluetooth
 --------------------------------------

 1. build standard blink circuit
 2. connect Bluesmirf power and ground
 3. connect Bluesmirf TX to Arduino RX
 4. connect Bluesmirf RX to Arduino TX
 5. connect Bluesmirf CTS to Bluesmirf RTS

 Upload procedure
 ----------------

 Since the Bluesmirf is not capable of automatically reseting the Arduino we must manually reset the Arduino to enter the bootloader.
-It is also required for Arduino and Bluesmirf to agree on the baud rate.
-I recommend using the Optiboot bootloader which sets the baud rate to 192000 matching the default used by Bluesmirf.
-The baud rate for the default bootloader shipped with many Arduinos is 57600.
-See the DTS pin workaround discussion above for more information.

 1. start the spp mirror app
 2. connect to the Bluetooth spp device and ensure net is listening
 3. switch to terminal
 4. press Arduino reset button
 5. wait ~100ms then start upload

+avrdude upload command:

 	avrdude -v -patmega328p -carduino -Pnet:127.0.0.1:6800 -D -Uflash:w:.build/uno/firmware.hex:i